Modeling System Architectures Using the Architecture Analysis and Design Language (AADL)

 - increase confidence because the assumptions made in modeling can be validated in the operational system

 The course focuses on fundamental MBE concepts for engineering real-time, embedded software systems through defining and documenting software and system architecture and validating system quality attributes (also commonly referred to as dependability properties and non-functional behavior).
 The course builds on the SAE AADL (Architecture Analysis and Design Language) standard for engineering real-time, embedded software systems.
-The course also provides an overview of various types of system and software modeling, such as AADL, MDA, SysML, and UML.

 - software/system architects and developers who are considering options for engineering embedded, real-time systems